R4EPI/R4EPIs-website/content/surveys/_index.en.md

 # Getting started with Survey templates in R?

-This section (INSERT LINK TO THE WALK THROUGH ON SURVEY DATA ANALYSIS) offers you a step by step guide on how to use the survey templates to fit your data and run the analysis.
+This section (TODO: INSERT LINK TO THE WALK THROUGH ON SURVEY DATA ANALYSIS) offers you a step by step guide on how to use the survey templates to fit your data and run the analysis.

 # Basic concepts of survey data analysis